-The NCDOT provides annual funding for the BMAP up to the amount of \$1,000,000.
+The NCDOT provides approximately \$1,500,000 in funding for BMAP annually.
 There are no additional cost-share charges to the NCDOT relating to beaver damage management along state-owned highways, roads, and bridges throughout North Carolina.
 If beaver damage management work must be conducted on adjacent properties to resolve a problem affecting NCDOT rights-of-way, those landholders are not charged for services.